pymolresponse package

 Base class for all solvers of the type $AX = 0$ (eigensolvers).

-static norm_xy(z: ndarray, nocc: int, nvirt: int) Tuple[ndarray, ndarray][source]
+static norm_xy(z: ndarray, nocc: int, nvirt: int) tuple[ndarray, ndarray][source]

-class pymolresponse.solvers.EigSolverTDA(mocoeffs: ndarray, moenergies: ndarray, occupations: ndarray)[source]
+class pymolresponse.solvers.EigSolverTDA(mocoeffs: ndarray, moenergies: ndarray, occupations: Occupations)[source]

 Bases: EigSolver, ABC